Blount judge orders in-person court proceedings suspended through March 31, authorizes emergency IT materials purchase

-Following a Friday order from the Tennessee Supreme Court, the Blount County court system has suspended in-person hearings until April and will create an electronic system to compensate.
+Following a Friday order from the Tennessee Supreme Court, the Blount County court system has suspended in-person hearings until April over the coronavirus and will create an electronic system to compensate.

 Blount Circuit, Chancery and General Sessions courts — including the Probate and Juvenile courts — will suspend in-person hearings through Tuesday, March 31, according to an order by Blount County Circuit Court Presiding Judge Pro Tempore Judge David Duggan.

-The move follows a declared state of emergency from the Tennessee Supreme Court as 32 people in Tennessee had fallen ill from the COVID-19 virus before the weekend began.
+The move follows a declared state of emergency from the Tennessee Supreme Court as 39 people in Tennessee had tested positive for the COVID-19 virus by Sunday evening, according to the Tennessee Department of Health.

 Many proceedings are constitutionally required to continue, however, and Duggan’s order said courts will conduct these electronically.